 While the building design is a good fit, as noted above, the front setbacks of the buildings on all four sites is much less than typical.
 The combination of the smaller setback, along with building up the site for septic systems will make these buildings anomalous (other homes on builtup sites are further from the roadway).
 While the perspective views provided in the architectural drawings are useful, site plans that include the footprints of neighboring buildings, as well as site sections that extend to the street and connect with the building sections that have already been provided would help assess the impact of the buildings on the public realm.
+Civil site plans now include footprints of adjacent homes for Lot 4 and 45.
+This has not been provided for Lots 1A and 2A, where the Applicant owns the two adjacent sites.
+No building-to-street sections are in the new exhibits, however, the perspectives from the street have been modified to include the edge of the street in front of the buildings (which helps to get a sense of the structures' impacts on the public realm).

 Without having the above documentation, along with landscape plans, it is difficult to assess the impact of the proposed side setbacks.
 It appears that the sites for two homes on the west side of Trout Brook Road will have to be cleared from near the corner with Claybrook, to the south about 50 feet from the lot line at 7 Trout Brook (about 370 to 380 feet).
 It appears that there may not be an opportunity for significant landscape screening between the two new sites.
 There is some existing buffering in place to the north of 7 Trout Brook (the existing neighboring home), as well to the south of the new site (Lot 2A).
 It is possible that this could provide sufficient screening.
+See note above re: landscape plans.

 The side setback on the north side of Lot 4 appears to be more problematic as far as options for landscape screening between the new home and the neighbor.
 The site will have to be cleared virtually to the lot line, and will have to be built up in elevation.
-To the south where the site meets Chickering Drive, the site will have to be cleared for regrading, as well as for a compensatory flood storage area.
+Current civil plan confirms that the limit of work will extend to the lot line on the side setback.
+There may be the potential for screening vegetation within the compensatory flood storage area, or within the sloped area that rises up to the level of the infiltration structures.
+To the south where the site meets Chickering Drive, the site will have to be cleared for re-grading, as well as for a compensatory flood storage area.
 There is no nearby neighbor to the east on Chickering, but the appearance of the intersection of Trout Brook and Chickering will be very different from current conditions.

 On Edgewater, the most challenging side setback may be to the home to the south.
-The site needs to be cleared to the lot line, and a retaining wall ranging in height from 4 to 6 feet must be built to contain the leeching field for the new home.
+The site needs to be cleared to the lot line, and a retaining wall ranging in height from 4 to 6 feet must be built to contain the leaching field for the new home.
 There appear to be limited landscaping options on the subject site, and because the neighboring existing home is not indicated on the site plan, it is not possible to assess the effectiveness of existing landscape buffering.
+[See notes above re: importance of a landscape plan.](#)